-Read more about performance-based metrics.
+- Read more about performance-based metrics.

-It is absolutely imperative that your mobile DSP vendor ensures high-quality traffic and provides multi-layered anti-fraud scanning software and fake click detection mechanisms.
+It is absolutely imperative that your mobile DSP vendor ensures high-quality traffic sources and provides multi-layered anti-fraud scanning software and fake click detection mechanisms.
 Ask about viewability metrics that allow tracking the number of impressions that were seen by real users.

 Tracking your campaign performance is important because data provides you with in-depth insights into how users engage with your ads.
 Ensure that the mobile DSP provides frequently updated reports that can be easily exported in granular forms.
 Knowing what works and what doesn’t, can help you further optimize an online advertising campaign, minimize budget waste and maximize return on investment.